-A quiet Olympic torch relay kicks off from a once devastated Japanese region
+A quiet Olympic torch relay kicks off from a once-devastated Japanese region

 On Saturday, Japan announced it would ban all spectators from overseas from attending as part of efforts to ensure the Games are “safe and secure” for participants and the public.

-“For the past year, as the entire world underwent a difficult period, the Olympic flame was kept alive quietly but powerfully,” said Tokyo 2020 president Seiko Hashimoto at the ceremony.
+“For the past year, as the entire world underwent a difficult period, the Olympic flame was kept alive quietly but powerfully,” Tokyo 2020 president Seiko Hashimoto said at the ceremony.
 “The small flame never lost hope and it waited for this day like a cherry blossom bud just about to bloom.”

 The site picked for the start of the relay was heavy with symbolism.
 The 121-day journey began at the national soccer training center in the northeastern prefecture of Fukushima with the winning team from the 2011 Women’s World Cup as the first torchbearers.